Estelamb/Distributed_IoT/docs/source/Getting_started/how_to_run.rst

 Requirements
 ------------
-- Laptop/PC with Docker installed (Follow the :doc:`docker` tutorial to install Docker on your machine).
+- Laptop/PC (Windows 11) with Docker installed (Follow the :doc:`docker` tutorial to install Docker on your machine).
 - Raspberry Pi 5 with Raspberry Pi OS (64-bit).
 (Optional)

 Fleet Manager
 -------------

+If it is going to run on the Laptop/PC with Windows 11, start ``Docker Desktop``.

 In the ``Fleet Manager`` directory, run the following command: